Evidence suggests there are 5 steps we can all

 positive and able to get the most from life.

-Each of the 5 steps described below contains a link which takes you to one of the NHS moodzone website sections - advice, videos and audio guides to help you improve your mental wellbeing.
+Each of the 5 steps described below contains a link which takes you to the NHS moodzone website where each topic has a section giving more detail with advice, videos and audio guides to help you improve your mental wellbeing.

 Connect – connect with the people around you: your family, friends, colleagues and neighbours.
 Spend time developing these relationships.